×

 by Derek Gilna

 The non-profit Washington, D.C.-based Sentencing Project released a report in May 2017, titled “Still Life: America’s Increasing Use of Life and Long-Term Sentences,” that explores the high number of prisoners serving life sentences despite declining prison populations across the nation.
-According to the report, “The number of …
+According to the report, “The …

 Full article and associated cases available to subscribers.